oneminch/Notes/SQL.md

 - In addition to the built-in functions that come with it, SQLite allows you to create custom functions (User-Defined Functions or UDFs) using C/C++, which are compiled into the SQLite library.

 - In SQLite, `LIKE` is case-insensitive by default.
+	- Case sensitivity can be enforced by appending `COLLATE BINARY` after the `LIKE` clause.

 - SQLite can also load additional functions at runtime through extensions.
     - e.g., the JSON1 extension adds JSON manipulation functions, FTS5 allows full-text search capabilities, REGEXP Extension provides the `regexp()` function.